miso-lims/walkthroughs/1-0-admin-tasks.md

     * _Hostname_: enter `localhost`
 1. Click _Add_ to save the new sequencer.

-## 4.2 Make the notification server aware of the sequencer's output
+## 4.2 Set up MISO to be aware of aware of the sequencer's output

 1. Please email gsi@oicr.on.ca or file a JIRA ticket in _GSI Common_.
 Give the name of the new sequencing machine and indicate that you would like GSI to add the